 The Youth Farm is a nationally recognized program designed to engage, educate, and employ Chicago teens from spring through fall, creating a safe space where teens learn—and earn—through urban agriculture.

 Youth Farm Manager: Kate Gannon

-The Apprenticeship program offers a 31 college credit hour advanced certificate in sustainable urban agriculture with our partner Chicago City Colleges.
-This includes a 12 week paid urban farm work experience in the fall.
-Students learn about vegetable production through a mix of hands-on training, classwork, and a team-focused approach.
-Learn more.
+The Apprenticeship program offers a certificate in sustainable urban agriculture, including paid urban farm work experience.
+Students learn about vegetable production through hands-on training and a team-focused approach.

 Program Instructor: Paul Krysik